Why are there so many programming languages?

 Here are some of the major differences in programming languages.

 Legibility and maintainability

 Some languages are easier for a human being to read, which makes it easier for one programmer to collaborate on another programmer's code.
 Python, for example, has a reputation for being easy to read.
 It enforces strict indentation of lines to define its code blocks, which makes it easy to glance at a program and figure out its structure.
 Other languages allow indentation as well, but as a stylistic choice, not as a requirement.

-In contrast, Perl is a language that allows the programmer to write the same program in many different ways, but the program's purpose might not be immediately clear to another reader.
+In contrast, Perl is a language that allows the programmer to write the same program in many different ways.
+Still, the program's purpose might not be immediately clear to another reader.
 Such a program may be convenient to write, but difficult for someone else to understand and edit.

 Some languages are interpreted, and some are compiled.
 A compiled program must be processed by a preprocessor, compiler, and linker before it can be executed by the computer.
 This specialized intermediate software performs lexical analysis, translating the program into machine language.
 It may also optimize the resulting instructions, looking for clever ways to make the program run faster.

-Compiled programs typically perform better than interpreted programs.
-For instance, C, C++, and Objective-C are languages which typically compile to very fast machine code.
+Compiled programs usually perform better than interpreted programs.
+For instance, C, C++, and Objective-C are languages that compile to very fast machine code.
 Video games and system software are often written in these languages, to squeeze every bit of performance out of the CPU.

 On the other hand, interpreted-language programs are run by software called an interpreter, which executes the program's instructions without first compiling them to machine code.
 Although the interpreter sometimes parses the program to an intermediate language, resulting in some optimization, the performance is never as fast as compiled machine code.